reivax0z/checkout-system/Readme.txt

 Simple application to checkout items for a store.

-Using Java 1.8 and Maven for compilation and running test suite.
+Using Java 1.8 and Maven/Gradle for compilation and running test suite.
 The main libraries used are:
 - JUnit for tests
 - Spring + Spring MVC
 - Fasterxml for JSON representation
 - AngularJS
+- Swagger for Rest API documentation
-- Tomcat7 plugin
+- Tomcat7 plugin (Maven)
+- Jetty plugin (Gradle)

 The interface shows a Catalogue content and the current state of the Cart.
 Users can add Items to the Cart and the total Price is automatically adjusted using the discount rules.